MillionIntegrals/vel/README.md

 known to be working well together.

-I would like to minimize time to market of new projects, ease experimentation and provide bits of experiment management to bring some order to the data science workflow.
+I would like to minimize time to market of new projects, ease experimentation and provide bits of experiment management to the data science workflow.

 Ideally, for most applications it should be enough to write a config file wiring existing components together.
-If that's not the case writing bits of custom code shouldn't be unnecessarily complex.
+If that's not the case few bits of custom glue code should do the job.

 This repository is still in an early stage of that journey but it will grow as I'll be putting some work into it.